PatrickYuzhiji/antenna/README.md

 ### Resend Setup

 1. Sign up at [Resend](https://resend.com)
-2. Create an API key
+2. Create an API key in your dashboard
-3. Add your domain for sending emails
+3. Add and verify your domain for sending emails
 4. Update the email addresses in `/app/api/send/route.ts`

 ### Email Templates